Independent Citizens Referendum Oversight Committee (ICROC)

 These folks represent you – local taxpayers -- and they serve on the ICROC, or Independent Citizens Referendum Oversight Committee, for the millage increase renewed by voters in August 2018.
 Members include (sitting l-r): Jane Moerlie, Narvella Haynes, Diana Williams (vice chair), and Carol Smith; second row (standing l-r): Ed Wilson, Kearsten Angel, Bobbie Gunther, Dr. Mike Gonzalez (chair), and William Richhart; third row (standing l-r): Neil McDonald, Nick Blaser (secretary), Phil Hyde, and Michael Holloway.

-In the November 2014 general election, 54 percent of Marion County voters APPROVED a one-mill funding referendum benefitting students and teachers in Marion County Public Schools.
+In the August 2018 primary election, 73 percent of Marion County voters APPROVED renewing the one-mill funding referendum (originally passed in November 2014 with 54 percent of the vote) benefiting students and teachers in Marion County Public Schools.
 Actual ballot language read:

-With this approval and grateful thanks to Marion County voters, the district expects an additional $15.9 million each year for the next four years.
+With this renewal and grateful thanks to Marion County voters, the district expects an additional $18 million each year for the next four years.
 What will these funds pay for?
-Additional teachers, specifically in art, music, physical education, and library media services.
+Additional safe schools measures, teachers - specifically in art, music, physical education, and library media services.
 Referendum dollars will also help the district meet class size requirements, attract, train, and retain highly-qualified teachers, and help expand vocational programs and services.

 As part of its promise, the Marion County School Board established an Independent Citizens Referendum Oversight Committee (ICROC) to ensure the school district spends these tax dollars as promised.
 The ICROC committee meets throughout the year and reports directly to the Marion County School Board.

 Questions regarding ICROC?
-Please contact Chair Nancy Noonan at email@example.com.
+Please contact Chair Dr. Mike Gonazlez at firstname.lastname@example.org.